aramk/crayon-syntax-highlighter/readme.txt

 	* Removed contextual help and added more useful links, including online help
 	* Checkboxes have labels instead of spans thanks to https://github.com/toszcze
 	* Undefined php variable fix thanks to https://github.com/toszcze
+	* Expanding code shrunk instead if the toolbar was visible
 	* Updated Turkish

 = 1.16 =